metalabharvard/mlml.io/content/events/is-a-i-laughing-at-us.md

 tzid: America/Boston
 intro: Is A.I.
 Laughing at us?<br /> A conversation with Jessica Fjeld, Jon Orwant, and Nikhil Dharmaraj
 location: Cambridge, MA
+description: Is A.I.
+Laughing at us?<br /> A conversation with Jessica Fjeld, Jon Orwant, and Nikhil Dharmaraj
 isFeatured: false
 isOngoing: false
 lastmod: "2021-11-12T17:36:23.233Z"